-- Is the main resonant frequency of the high voltage resonators (coils) and their relationships in the same frequency range as the historical devices produced by Laboratories C.O.L.Y.S.A.?
-The high voltage resonator coils should be made in such way to prevent the formation of electrical corona and the consequent damage to the wire insulation.
+- The main resonant frequency of high voltage resonators (coils) should be in the same frequency range as the original Lakhovsky MWO devices produced by Laboratoires C.O.L.Y.S.A.
+The high voltage resonator coils should be made in such a way to prevent the formation of electrical corona and the resulting damage to the wire insulation.
 All of the high voltage cables should be heavily insulated (in the modernised version it is replaced with the coaxial cable with its shielding grounded for safety reasons).

-- Are the split ring resonators made from metallic pipes suspended in space to shape and direct the signal radiation lobe towards the opposite resonator/antenna?
-Although planar antennas would work to some extent, their behaviour is different than the tube split-ring resonators.
-The antennas should be able to be easily rotated into upper or lower vertical position.
+- Split ring resonators that make up the MWO antenna should be made of metal pipes suspended in space to shape and direct the signal radiation lobe towards the opposite antenna.
+Although planar antennas would work to some extent, their behaviour is different from the tube split-ring resonators.
+The antennas should be able to be easily rotated into the upper or lower vertical position.

-- Are the transmitted signal and the reflected signal reversed in phase 180° in order to cancel each other between resonators/antennas?
-It is crucial for the transmitted and the reflected signals to cancel each other thus forming the point of high scalar potential.
-This seems to be one of the fundamental principles of how the Multiwave Oscillators work.
-If the transmitted and the reflected waves would not cancel each other, the effects of the device would be significantly different from the original MWO.
+- The transmitted signal and the reflected signal should be reversed in phase 180° to cancel each other in between the antennas.
+It is crucial for the transmitted and reflected signals to cancel each other thus forming the point of the high scalar potential.
+The cancellation of signals seems to be one of the fundamental principles of how the Multi-Wave Oscillators work.
+If the transmitted and the reflected waves did not cancel each other, the effects of the device would be significantly different from the original MWO.

-- Is the output voltage potential adjustable and can the input parameters of the device (input voltage, input current) be monitored?
-The operator of the device should be able to set the desired operating conditions and monitor the input parameters.
+- The output voltage potential should be adjustable, and the input parameters (input voltage, input current) should be monitorable.
+The operator of the device should be able to precisely set the desired operating conditions and monitor the input parameters.

-- Is the pulse rate of the spark gap discharge precisely adjustable and repeatable?
+- The pulse rate of spark gap discharge should be precisely adjustable and repeatable.
 The operator should be able to precisely and set the pulse rate while monitoring the spark gap operation through a UV protected control window.
 Tungsten electrodes should be reliably held and easily replaceable.

-- Is the cabling done right?
+- Cabling should be done right.
 The quality of grounding and the length of cables determine the shape of the signal envelope, which appears to be a crucial factor in the proper operation of the device.

-- Is the device enclosure made from metal and electrically grounded?
-In order to reduce strong radio-frequency interference emitted by the spark gap and to provide safety from any possible electrical shock to the operator, the device should be inside the electrically grounded metallic enclosure.
+- Device enclosure should be made of metal and electrically grounded.
+To reduce substantial radio-frequency interference emitted by the spark gap and to provide safety from any possible electrical shock to the operator, the device should be inside the electrically grounded metallic enclosure.

-- Are the key components robust enough?
-All of the key components should be adequately robust and capable to withstand any possible electrical extremes and to operate reliably for many years.
+- The device key parts should be made robust.
+All of the critical components should be made adequately robust and capable of withstanding any possible electrical extremes and of operating reliably for many years.

-- What accessories are included with the replica?
-Historically, Multiwave Oscillators were equipped with capacitively coupled foot plate and hand-held spiral applicators.
+- The accessories should be included with the replica.
+Historically, Multiple Wave Oscillators were each equipped with a capacitively coupled foot plate and hand-held spiral applicators for focusing the signal.